Virtual Home Tour

 basement bottles.jpg (100809 bytes)

-I use the bar counter to display my autographed CD booklets and other music memorabilia.
-My three Xenopus (African clawed frogs) live in the aquarium on the right.
+I used the bar counter to display my autographed CD booklets and other music memorabilia.
+My three Xenopus (African clawed frogs) lived in the aquarium on the right.

 basement autographs.jpg (127868 bytes)